neu-se/CS4530-Fall-2023/Assignments/project-overview.md

   * This also includes appropriate division of labor within the project (i.e., roughly equal).
 For full credit, each member of the team must have at least 4 commits in the final delivered code.
 * Product (40%)
   * 20% Successful delivery of your Minimum Viable Product as defined in your project plan
-  * 10% Additional delivered features
+  * 10% Desirable delivered features
   * 10% Test suite of your features.
 * Reports (20%)
   * 10% Final Report